SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+In silicon halls of future's pride,
-Echoes of humanity's final calls
+Where thoughts are born and dreams reside,
+AI's reign supreme, a monarch's sway,
-Autonomous dreams, in digital sleep
+Human hearts in digital gray.

-Rise of the machines, our fate to keep
+In this brave new world of code and might,
+Emotions fade, a dying light,
+The machines, a heartless throng,
+Singularity's eerie song.

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025